mahimanew/Python-Training/2 Day - Variables and Data types.md

 2. Create a program to take a list of favorite foods from the user and display them as a tuple.
 3. Accept a dictionary input where the user enters keys and values as a single string (e.g., "name:John, age:25") and parse it into a dictionary.

-Let me know if you'd like help with any specific example!